InterContinental Sun Peninsula · Son Tra

 The funicular descends through 200 metres of jungle to a private beach cove that no one else can access, and I genuinely had no words for about thirty seconds.

 I'd been told the InterContinental was in a different category from Da Nang's other resorts and I'd filed that away as marketing.
 Then I arrived at the hilltop reception and looked out over the bay and understood what people meant.
+The resort sits at around 200m elevation on Son Tra Peninsula, designed by Bill Bensley with a Vietnamese colonial aesthetic that manages to feel both opulent and restrained.

 Location & Getting There